Skip to Main Content

 Introduction to Academic Research

 The process of searching for academic resources involves identifying your search terms, deciding which information sources you are going to search, using relevant search techniques and evaluating your search results.
-This section will introduce you to different techniques that you can use to help you find relevant information and increase the accuracy of your search.
-You may also be interested in the Evaluating Information Resources page.
+This section will introduce you to different techniques that you can use to help you find relevant information and introduce you to criteria that you can use to assess different academic sources.

 Information Sources